 There are several challenges in successfully implementing Product Lifecycle Management system for Process industries like CPG, Chemical, Pharma etc, some of the key ones are -

-The responsibility for PLM projects is often unclear due to their enterprise-wide scope, making it difficult to start.
+The responsibility for PLM implementation is often unclear due to its enterprise-wide scope, making it difficult to start.

-Unlike HRMS, CRM and Marketing platforms which are owned by corresponding functional departments, PLM systems cuts across the departments right from executives, marketing, sales, R&D, manufacturing, distribution etc.
+Unlike HRMS, CRM, and Marketing platforms, which are owned by corresponding functional departments, PLM platforms cut across departments right from executives, marketing, sales, R&D, manufacturing, and distribution.

-This needs an interdisciplinary ownership to initiate a successful implementation in large organisations.
+This requires interdisciplinary ownership to initiate a successful PLM deployment in large organizations.

 Interconnectedness

-PLM is cross-functional platform and requires improvements in interconnected systems and collaboration among people and business units.
+A PLM platform is inherently cross-functional and requires improvements in interconnected systems and collaboration among people and business units.

-With the advent of collaboration features to share, co-author, comment, annotate, track, version control, sharing documents etc enables people and departments to work effectively and regardless of their physical location.
+With the advent of collaboration features to share, co-author, comment, annotate, track, version control, and share documents, the PLM implementation enables people and departments to work effectively regardless of their physical location.

 Diverse product data is often fragmented and siloed, requiring complex integration, consolidation, transformation, and even translation efforts.

-People centric business workflow, real time API’s, data import and export features enables the platform to work as an integrated universal product data set.
+People-centric business workflows, real-time APIs, and data import/export features enable the PLM deployment to work as an integrated universal product data set.

 Product lifecycle processes may lack clear definition and alignment.